kevinjoyner/connect-user-htmlTweets/README.md

 # connect-user-htmlTweets

+Middleware for [connect](https://github.com/senchalabs/connect) that registers an endpoint to look up Tweets posted by a given user.
+Tweets will be cached on the connect server to help prevent going over Twitter's [rate limit](https://dev.twitter.com/docs/rate-limiting/1.1).

 Forked from connect-user-tweets.

 When you fetch a tweet from statuses/user_timeline the tweet is delivered in plain text, with the URLs separately.
-I wanted to use the tweets a website and have the links (often truncated) clickable.
+I wanted to use the tweets on a website and have the links (often truncated) clickable.
 I also wanted to achieve this without needing to carry Twitter's JavaScript on my site.

 Building on connect-user-tweets, connect-user-htmlTweets fetches the tweet IDs from statuses/user_timeline.
 It then fetches the HTML for each tweet from statuses/oembed.
 It strips out some HTML that I didn't want, and it sorts the tweets to make sure they're in recent-to-older date order.

-Middleware for [connect](https://github.com/senchalabs/connect) that registers an endpoint to look up Tweets posted by a given user.
-Tweets will be cached on the connect server to help prevent going over Twitter's [rate limit](https://dev.twitter.com/docs/rate-limiting/1.1).

 ## Install